raspberrychris/cryptotravellers/content/blog/how-to-get-free-bitcoins-the-easiest-ways-to-earn-bitcoin.md

 ## Wirex

-Wirex also offer a similar card which will give you 1.5% cashback on purchases.
+As an alternative to Crypto.com, **Wirex** also offer a similar card which will give you 1.5% cashback on purchases.
 It’s easy to get this card and you never have to do anything special.
 Just shop as usual, where the company will give you 1.5% cash back in Bitcoin (BTC).

 ## Curve Card - Get £5 from us for signing up